 If in-person identity proofing is done, a unique identifying number(s) from the ID(s) of the applicant, or a facsimile of the ID(s);

-The date of the verification; and
+The date of the verification;

+The Assurance Level at which the associated certificate will be issued; and

-A declaration of identity signed by the applicant using a handwritten signature or appropriate digital signature and performed in the presence of the person performing the identity authentication, using the format set forth at 28 U.S.C.
+For all Assurance Levels, except Rudimentary, a declaration of identity signed by the applicant using a handwritten signature or appropriate digital signature and performed in the presence of the person performing the identity authentication, using the format set forth at 28 U.S.C.
 1746 (declaration under penalty of perjury) or comparable procedure under local law.

-For All Levels: If an applicant is unable to perform face-to-face registration (e.g., a network device), the applicant may be represented by a trusted person already issued a digital certificate by the Entity.
-The trusted person will present information sufficient for registration at the level of the certificate being requested, for both himself/herself and the applicant who the trusted person is representing.

 For the Basic and Medium Assurance Levels: An entity certified by a State or Federal Entity as being authorized to confirm identities may perform in-person authentication on behalf of the RA.
 The certified entity forwards the information collected from the applicant directly to the RA in a secure manner.
 Packages secured in a tamper-evident manner by the certified entity satisfy this requirement; other secure methods are also acceptable.
 Such authentication does not relieve the RA of its responsibility to verify the presented data.